Termites Can Do Damage Without You Knowing

-That’s because termites eat wood from the inside.
-Until the wood fails, it can be difficult to tell that termites are inside of it, chewing away.
-And they’re not picky about the wood they eat.
-They’ll eat foundation supports, walls, furniture, roof beams — any wood that’s near a source of moisture is on the menu.
-There are a few signs to look for when suspecting an infestation:
+Finding termite damage can sometimes be difficult, as termites can eat wood from the inside out.
+Until the wood fails, it can be a challenge to tell that termites are inside of it, chewing away day in and day out.
+And they’re not picky about the wood they eat, either.
+They’ll eat foundation supports, walls, furniture, roof beams – any wood that’s near a source of moisture is on the menu.

 Drywood Termite Frass

 Frass is the sawdust and waste mixture that drywood termites create as they’re tunneling through wood.
 This waste must go somewhere, so they kick it out of the nearest hole.
 If you see a pile of sawdust near the wood in your home, look above the pile.
 If you notice small, irregularly shaped holes in the wood, it’s a sign that termites have moved in.
 Of course, there are other things that could explain the sawdust, so if you are unsure, please consult a Florida termite control company for expert advice.